AksharGoyal/Python-Projects/SimpleProjects/WebScrap/README.md

 # Web Scrapping Github Profiles

 Ever wanted to get links to various Github users' profile pictures?
-The program will output the link to the image of your request Github user.
+The program, with the help of `requests` and `BeautifulSoup`, will output the link to the image of your request Github user.
 So if I run the program, it will ask for a valid Github username and then give you the link like below:
 ```
 Input Github Username: AksharGoyal